Excel Formula Protection

 Besides the Excel formula bar, there exist many other ways to reach the cell formulas in the spreadsheet.

-However, there may be situations where it is necessary to keep formulas private and shield them from being visible in the formula bar as well as other areas of Excel where the formulas may be exposed.
+However, there may be situations where it is necessary to keep formulas private and shield them from being visible in the formula bar as well as other areas of Excel.
 In such cases, protection of Excel formulas becomes crucial in order to prevent other users from tampering with them or erasing them.

 Why the Excel formula protection is important.